 Before you give your money to a ‘expert course creator’ to learn how to build your course, or to design your course for you; remember that professional expertise goes far beyond being able to ‘sell’ a topic well.

 It takes YEARS of working, living and breathing that industry, it requires formal and informal training, it requires years of practical experience and content curation in that topic – I know, I’ve been doing this for over a decade and it kills me to watch innocent course creators trying to better themselves for their business and their students getting hurt.
 Check this stuff out first.

 This isn’t a post to say ‘choose me’.
 That’s not what this article is about.

-There are LOTS of sensational curriculum developers out there, so shop around, google search, find who YOU like; but please please check these fundamentals so that you don’t get burned.
+There are LOTS of sensational curriculum developers out there, so shop around, google search, have strategy calls with them all to see who you click with, find who YOU like; but please please check these fundamentals so that you don’t get burned.

 Being a course creator is one of the most the most exciting, rewarding and enjoyable experiences in the world.
 I hope that by sharing these warning signs with you that I can help ensure that your course creation and online teaching journey is nothing but a wonderful one as you go about spreading your message, creating your legacy and changing the world.

 Have fun out there,

 **PLEASE SHARE THIS ARTICLE TO SPREAD THE MESSAGE AND PROTECT OUR FELLOW COURSE CREATORS***

 Receive regular course creation advice, tips and in-depth tutorials.